oh-my-post

 windows-terminal-git

-To install it in PowerShell we will use Oh-My-Posh, for which we run the following command,
+To install it in PowerShell we will use Oh-My-Posh, for which we execute the following command,

 winget install JanDeDobbeleer.OhMyPosh -s winget

-Next, we must configure Oh-My-Posh, editing the file $profile.
-If this is the first time we edit it, we will have to create it previously by executing,
+Next we must configure Oh-My-Posh by editing the $profile file.
+If it is the first time we edit it, we will previously have to create it by executing,

 New-Item -Path $PROFILE -Type File -Force